 Related: Put Your Hands Up For Detroit!

-At Chief Shakes’ House, some 1000 miles north of Seattle, totem poles teeter above our heads and the women close their eyes as they sing.
-In the fresh, wet grass, the girl’s sneakers peek out from beneath her robe.
+At Chief Shakes’ House, some 1000 miles north of Seattle, totem poles teeter in the cool air and the women close their eyes as they sing.
+In the fresh, wet grass, girl’s sneakers peek out from beneath traditional robes.

-That’s the paradox here in Wrangell: all-American freshness trying to revive a damaged past.
+That’s what you’ll find in Wrangell: all-American freshness trying to revive a damaged past.

-Since Detroit is the home of Ford cars and Ford cars practically represent American motoring history, I went to have a rummage beneath the hood of the Henry Ford Museum.
+Since Detroit is the home of Ford cars and Ford cars practically represent American motoring history, you’d sound reasonable if you expected the Henry Ford Museum to be about cars.

-Original posters depicted the suffragette movement in the States, along with manuscripts from the Declaration of Independence and historical memorabilia from the American Civil War.
+Instead, you’ll find original posters depicting the suffragette movement, along with manuscripts from the Declaration of Independence and historical memorabilia from the American Civil War.
 Ford stages a procession of Presidential Vehicles, all springing red, white and blue.
 Their stately rumps gleam in polished black but the signs beside them reveal hidden tragedies.
 One was the car involved during the attempted assassination of President Ronald Reagan, another where Kennedy took his final breath.